Andy4495/emulator-8-bit/README.md

   - Warm restart
     - Internal state information is cleared, but RAM is left as-is
   - Jump to a specific address
-    - RAM is left as-is, all internal state information is left as-is except for the Program Counter
+    - RAM is left as-is and all internal state information is left as-is except for the Program Counter
   - Fetch and decode instruction and data
     - Load byte from memory into Instruction Register and update Program Counter
     - Load additional bytes from memory depending on the fetched opcode